huffman/twilio_erlang/README.md

     {random(), [], []}.
 ```

-It returns a three part tuple, the most important part is the first element - some valid Extended TwiML.
+It takes a single parameter and it returns a three part tuple, the most important part is the first element - some valid Extended TwiML.

 This is compiled and inserted into the Finite State Machine replacing the call-out entry.
 The FSM is then revaluated.